-The Small Form Factor (eight-drive) and Large Form Factor (four-drive) backplanes and their corresponding chassis drive bays are factory-configurable options.
+The Small Form-Factor (24-drive or 16-drive) and Large Form-Factor (12-drive) backplanes and their corresponding chassis drive bays are factory-configurable options.
 When replacing a backplane, you must replace it with the same version of the backplane.